hannahscovill/study-guide-ppl/docs/2_systems.md

 Any time you reduce the throttle, you "pull the carb heat out" to put heat on the carb to prevent icing

+Ice can form in
+- the butterfly valve
+- the venturi because it's creating a low pressure (cooler) system

 #### Fuel Injected engines
 You have an electrical system that's keeping the same ratio of fuel to air